hiowenluke/noapi/examples/24-[multi]-[for-current-api-service]-preprocess-query-via-aha-directory/readme.md

 Sometimes we need to preprocess the apis of different paths, for example:

 * Add lowercase for all query parameters.
-E.g., add query.formname for query.formName;
+E.g., query.formname for query.formName;
 * If the api path is starting with "/bill/*", set query.isbill to true;
 * If the api path is starting with "/info/*", set query.infoname to some string;